-For the gain reduction, a single algorithm is implemented for both optical and infrared, as the algorithm itself is the same for both.
-The inputs are different (in particular what here we indicate as off frame indicated in the near infrared an off-lamp frame, in the optical domain is replaced by a bias frame) but the algorithm is implemented to work with both cases.
+To measure the detector's gain, a single algorithm is implemented common to both optical and infrared wavelength domains.
+In optical and infrared domain, the input is different.
+In the following description what we indicate as off frame is in the near infrared an off-lamp frame, but in the optical domain is a bias frame.

-Input frames are a set of pairs of on/off flats each set with a different DIT.
+Input frames for NIR are a set of pairs of on/off flats, each set with a different DIT.